BWICS/GHC2019/README.md

 1. Nicole Nigro *[applied but hasn't heard back; intends CS and Sociology double major;  took 1103 and 2101; registered for Ethics and either AI or Algorithms ]*

+1. Jigyasa Subedi *[ applied but has not heard back; intends CS major with French major or minor; took 1101 and 2101; next fall ALgorithms; will be BWICS leader!]*